 Billboards on school grounds

-Boards of trustees can allow a billboard on school grounds for general, not political, advertising only.
-You must have an agreement in place before the billboard goes up.
+Boards can allow a billboard on school grounds for general advertising only.
+Boards may not display political advertising or billboards.
+An agreement is also required before a billboard goes up.

 To comply with State Service Commission requirements, you must not allow billboards, posters, pamphlets and other political party advertising material at the school.